 Image Source: iStock.com/Cecilie_Arcurs

 5. Photography: A business that is frequently turned to as a side line while you work other jobs, photography has a great deal of potential for growth as your main source of income.
 With a range of potential client areas, from prom photos and family gatherings to business professional portraiture and selfie coaching, the options are practically endless.
 As so many people rely on digital formats for their photo memories, this can help keep your overhead down as well.
-If you don’t want to invest in a high quality printer, you can turn to options like Costco’s photo printing, which gives you a lot of possibilities as far as size and finish, and includes canvas and metal plate printing.
+If you don't want to invest in a high quality printer, you can turn to options like Costco's photo printing, which gives you a lot of possibilities as far as size and finish, and includes canvas and metal plate printing.
+Also, to make your prints to stand out add customized photography logo to distinguish your brand from other photographers.

 6. Novelist: Traditional publishing may still be incredibly difficult to break into, but the good news is that non-traditional publishing is still on the rise.
 These days, it's up to the author to choose how they want to get their voice out there.
 If an agent and a traditional publishing house isn’t for you, there are plenty of indie publishers to turn to, or even DIY sites like CreateSpace and Lulu, which can help you through everything from the editing, to the cover design, to the marketing.